-We believe that our existing cash and cash equivalents will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into mid-2012.
+We believe that our existing cash and cash equivalents, after giving effect to the net proceeds from our July 19, 2011 public offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2014.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, which would cause us to require additional capital earlier.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.